Where We Tested

 We noted whether each hat could be worn with a backpack to determine if it would stay on your head during a tour or a trek.

-We tested the comfort and style of each model by having multiple people tell us which hats they thought were the most comfortable, then we took note of how they looked with each hat on.
-For style, we also noted how many colors each hat comes in.
-For comfort, we noted any points of discomfort or annoyance that we experienced as we wore the hats around town and in the backcountry.
+When testing for comfort, we noted any points of discomfort or annoyance that we experienced as we wore the hats around town and in the backcountry.
+We wore the hats all day and assessed how they felt after wearing them for hours at a time.
 We also noted the number of sizes that each hat comes in and whether they're adjustable to help you determine how easy it will be to get a perfect fit.

 We tested for breathability each time we wore the hats by constantly noticing how well the hats breathed.
 We also noted whether the hats incorporated ventilation, like eyelet vents or mesh paneling.